Glossary hero image

 2. Fat Metabolism: Encourages fat breakdown, particularly in abdominal areas.

-3. Bone Density: Supports bone mineralisation, reducing the risk of fractures.
+3. Bone Density: Supports bone mineralization, reducing the risk of fractures.

 4. Skin Health: Promotes collagen production, reducing signs of aging.